Eduix/crowd-shibboleth-module/INSTALL.md

 # Installation

-Right now this only works with Crowd version 2.7.2.
-There are incompatible API changes in 2.9.1 (latest).
+This version works only with Crowd 3.0+ due to API changes.

 # Steps